 Riotur’s president confirmed that survey data revealed – unsurprisingly – that, on average, visitors stayed for at least five days, and that hotel occupancy was at record breaking levels during the period.

-Do you have any interesting or fun facts about Rio de Janeiro that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Rio de Janeiro?
+Share them in the comments below!